 Unique Advantages and Benefits of Thick Film Heaters

 For surface heating, there are other choices of heaters.
 Heatron provides Flexible Silicon Heaters, Kapton® Polyimide Etch Foil heaters, and Etched Mica Heaters.
 The question is why choose Thick Film Heaters as your heating solution?
-Below lists and explains the unique advantages and benefits that TFHs can offer, and sometimes, cannot be replaced by other forms of surface heaters.
+Below answers the unique advantages and benefits TFHs offer, which sometimes, cannot be replaced by other forms of surface heaters.

-1) Heating Pattern: TFHs are made with screen printed heating traces which can be tailored to applications to deliver even heat for thermal uniformity across a surface, or different power densities (heat) in different areas,e., more power can be targeted in certain areas to meet the needs of the application.
-This is done by the combination of three factors: (1) the designing pattern of heating traces that intensify heating at cold spots or areas on the surface; for example, multiple independent heat zones can be designed into one heater; (2) formulating the pastes with a wide resistance range to deliver sufficient wattage, (3) adjusting printing width and depth to supplement the resistivity of the paste.
-The ending result is the capability of TFHs to apply heat with very predictable heat distribution across the surface or just in certain areas, uniform or concentrated on cold spots, and to accommodate the features of surface area and optimize the amount of heat transfer by virtue of conduction.
+1) Heating Pattern: TFHs are made with screen printed heating traces tailored to applications which deliver even heat for thermal uniformity across a surface or different power densities (heat) in different areas; more power can be targeted in certain areas to meet the needs of the application.
+This is done by the combination of three factors: (1) the designing pattern of heating traces be able to intensify heating at cold spots or areas on the surface; for example, multiple independent heat zones can be designed into one heater, (2) formulating the pastes with a wide resistance range to deliver sufficient wattage, (3) adjusting printing width and depth to supplement the resistivity of the paste.
+The end result is the capability of TFHs to apply heat with very predictable distribution across a surface.
+Heat can be uniform or concentrated on cold spots, depending on design requirements.
+This allows the heater to accommodate surface features and optimize heat transfer through conduction.

-2) Odd Form Factors: Unlimited unusual heater shapes and geometry fit targeted areas for unique heating patterns.
+2) Odd Form Factors: Unlimited, unusual heater shapes and geometry are targeted areas for unique heating patterns.
 The intention is to fit custom profiles or areas.
-At Heatron, ceramic (Al2O3 and AlN), aluminum, and stainless-steel substrates are cut with precision lasers into almost any 2-dimensional shapes, a great solution to situations where custom form factors exist but other heaters will not fit or do not perform effectively.
-Heatron’s sales and application team is available to understand customer’s applications and design a TFH that best fits the project specifications.
+At Heatron, ceramic (Al2O3 and AlN), aluminum, and stainless-steel substrates are cut with precision lasers into almost any 2-dimensional shapes, a great solution to situations where custom form factors exist but other heaters will not fit or perform effectively.
+Heatron’s sales and application team is available to hear customer’s applications and design a TFH that best fits the project specifications.

 6) Light Weight: The TFH is thin and light weight, excellent for applications with a need for rapid heating and uniform temperature.
 The low mass also lowers energy consumption and boosts performances.